 Scientific research on tai chi

 This website is written by Brett Mahar.
 I live in Melbourne, Australia.
-My practice of tai chi began in 1993.
+My practice of tai chi and qigong began in 1993.

 My main training was from 1994 to 1999, when I had individual instruction in Sydney from William (Wing Hung) Yeung (a 4th generation disciple of Fu Zhen Sung).

 William's main internal style teacher was Chen Leung (陳良) in Hong Kong, a student of Fu Zhen Song and formal disciple of Fu Yong Hui.
-William trained 3 days per week for around 10 years with Chen Liang, and after moving to Australia went back about 4 times per year for the next 20 years for further training.
-Prior to that William had practiced external styles for many years (his last exteral style teachers were the Chinese Army border guards on the Hong Kong-China border.
-After he completed his Kung Fu training with them they advised him to switch to internal styles).
+William trained for around 10 years with Chen Liang, and after moving to Australia went back about 4 times per year for the next 20 years for further training.
+Prior to that William had practiced external styles for many years.

 I was trained in: